alphanome-ai/common-contributing-guide/README.md

   - Check our [Short-Term Roadmap](https://github.com/orgs/alphanome-ai/discussions/21).
 This shows what we want to do next.

 3. **Suggest Your Own Task**:
   - If you find a problem or have a new idea, you can suggest it.
-Use the [`Discussions`](https://github.com/alphanome-ai/sec-parser/discussions) area to talk about it.
+Use the [`Discussions`](https://github.com/alphanome-ai/sec-parser/discussions) or [`Discord`](https://discord.gg/2MC3uJhBxs) to talk about it.

 ### Step 2: Get Ready to Work